Train Accidents Caused by Conductor Negligence

 What does it cost to work with a train accident attorney?

-At Arnold & Itkin, we work on a contingent fee basis.
+At Arnold & Itkin, our train accident attorneys work on a contingent fee basis.
 This means we only get paid if we secure a settlement or award on your behalf.
 So, there’s no risk in contacting and involving a skilled professional at our firm.
 In addition to this, we front all costs associated with investigating and litigating a case.
 We even help ensure our clients get the medical care they need, from the best doctors and facilities.
 We’re passionate about helping our clients through the most difficult times of their lives so they can face brighter futures.

 Have You Been Injured in a Train Accident?